hunterharralson/Matlab-final-project/README.md

-# dynamic-evolutionary
+# MATLAB Final Project
-A MATLAB reproduction from Kendrick, Li, and Butner's 2003 Social dynamical evolutionary psychology experiment.
+A reproduction from Kendrick, Li, and Butner's 2003 Social dynamical evolutionary psychology experiment.
     (Dynamical Evolutionary Psychology: Individual Decision Rules and Emergent Social Norms)

 In this simulation, we are interested in the way that hostile individuals in a neighborhood can negatively affect their neighbors.